efrecon/mqtt/README.md

 This repository provides a slightly modified version of this excellent mqtt [implementation][mqtt], together with a higher-level wrapper.
 The wrapper requires [toclbox] to function properly.
-This documentation focuses mainly on the wrapper as the underlying library is documentated on the and original site.
+This documentation focuses mainly on the wrapper as the underlying library is documentated at the original site.

   [mqtt]: https://chiselapp.com/user/schelte/repository/mqtt
   [toclbox]: https://github.com/efrecon/toclbox